bynect/intel-8080-kit/README.md

 # asm-8080

-An Intel 8080 assembler and disassembler library crate written in Rust.
-This crate provides an assembler executable and a disassembler executable.
+An Intel 8080 library crate written in Rust that provides an assembler, a disassembler and an emulator with example executables.

 The assembler currently supports only a subset of the Intel 8080 assembly language.